raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 + max_features: the maximum number of features that will be used in the node splitting (the main difference previously mentioned between Bagging trees and Random Forest).
 Typically we want a value that is less than p, where p is all features in our dataset.
 + criterion: this is the metric used to asses the stopping criteria for the Decision trees, more on this later

+Once we've instantiated our model we will go ahead and tune our parameters.

 ```python